 Or perhaps learn a specialty stitch such as the Lazy Daisy stitch.
 Or maybe learn how to add some charms or embellishments, such as bugle beads, buttons and/or pearls.

 If you regularly use Aida fabric, try something new such as evenweave, linen or even canvas.
-Never be afraid to experiment with different specialty threads, such as perle (pearl) cotton, flower thread or silk/rayon.
+In your pursuit of cross stitch fun, never be afraid to experiment with different specialty threads, such as perle (pearl) cotton, flower thread or silk/rayon.

 Using a new technique or different cross stitch supplies can transform an attractive cross stitch piece into a masterpiece.
 Just do it for cross stitch fun.
 You will be glad you did.

 4. Go out on a limb for cross stitch fun

 If you’re feeling brave, and up for a challenge, why not step out of your comfort zone and try something a little risque.
 If you’d like some ideas, checkout this funny cross stitches site.